Patriotic Union (Liechtenstein)

 The Patriotic Union (Vaterländische Union, VU) is a liberal-conservative political party in Liechtenstein.
-The VU is one of the two major political parties in Liechtenstein, along with the national-conservative Progressive Citizens' Party.
-The VU is the more liberal of the two parties, advocating constitutional monarchy and greater democracy.
-It is led by Thomas Zwiefelhofer and has ten members in the Landtag.
+The VU is one of the two major political parties in Liechtenstein, along with the monarchist-conservative Progressive Citizens' Party (FBP).
+The VU is the relatively more liberal of the two parties, supporting a constitutional monarchy and advocating for greater democratic governance.
+Since 2021, it is led by Thomas Zwiefelhofer and holds ten seats in the 25-member Landtag of Liechtenstein.

 History

 The Patriotic Union was formed by the 1936 merger of the Christian-Social People's Party (VP) with the minor party Liechtenstein Homeland Service (LHD).
-While the VP was the larger party, following the merger it was members of the LHD who took prominent positions in the leadership of the new party.
+While the VP was the larger and more popular party, following the merger members of the LHD took prominent positions in the leadership of the new party.

-After decades of being the second party to the Progressive Citizens' Party (FBP), the VU became the largest party in the Landtag for the first time as a result of the 1970 elections.
-Although it lost the 1974 elections to the FBP, it won the 1978 elections and retained its Landtag majority until February 1993.
-However, early elections in October 1993 saw it regain its majority, which it held until 2001.
-After winning the 2009 elections the party lost the 2013 elections to the FBP.